aarondcoleman/Fitbit.NET/README.markdown

 ### Meta

 This is an open source project in progress.
-If you're interested in getting involved and want to chat about it, please email me at aaron@smallstepslabs.com or twitter @aarondcoleman
+If you're interested in getting involved and want to chat about it, please email me at aaron@smallstepslabs.com or twitter @aaronc

+Additional Thanks to:
+Gavin Draper - github.com/gavdraper - desktop auth
+Jonathan Walz - github.com/jonathanwalz - food and weight logs
+Chris Fletcher - github.com/cfletcher - sleep data